MicrosoftDocs/visualstudio-docs/docs/javascript/configure-packages-with-package-json.md

 Using this notation, npm can update react 16.4.2 to 16.5.0 (or 16.5.1, 16.6.0, etc.), but it will not accept an update to the major version.
 So, 16.4.2 will not get updated to 17.0.0.

-When npm updates packages, it generates a *package-lock.json* file, which lists the actual npm package versions used in your app.
+When npm updates packages, it generates a *package-lock.json* file, which lists the actual npm package versions used in your app, including all nested packages.
 While *package.json* controls the direct dependencies for your app, it does not control nested dependencies (other npm packages required by a particular npm package).
-You can use the *package-lock.json* file in your development cycle if you need to make sure that other developers and testers are using the exact packages that you are using. are For more information, see [package-lock.json](https://docs.npmjs.com/files/package-lock.json) in the npm documentation.
+You can use the *package-lock.json* file in your development cycle if you need to make sure that other developers and testers are using the exact packages that you are using, including nested packages.
+For more information, see [package-lock.json](https://docs.npmjs.com/files/package-lock.json) in the npm documentation.

 For Visual Studio, the *package-lock.json* file is not added to your project, but you can find it in the project folder.